 The CHKS is administered to students in grades five, seven, nine, and eleven.
 It enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.
 The CHKS is part of a comprehensive data-driven decision-making process on improving school climate and student learning environment for overall school improvements.

 California Education Code sections 51513 and 51939(c) specify that parent consent be granted before students are given questionnaires or surveys asking about personal beliefs or practices that include health behavior and risks.
 There are two kinds of parent or guardian consent: Active and Passive.

-The CHKS will be adminisered to students in grades five and seven during the spring of the 2023-24 school year.
-Specific dates will be posted once finalized.
-Parents will also be notified in writing regarding the survey administration window for consent purposes.
-Please check back during the school year for updates.
+The CHKS will be administered to students in grades five and seven, parents, and guardians during the spring of the 2023-24 school year.
+Parents are notified in writing regarding the survey administration window for consent purposes.
+The 2023-24 CHKS survey window will be February 26 - March 1, 2024.